monashmicroimaging/gitbook-fiji-basics/part_9_simple_image_measurements.md

 ![](/assets/part9/threshold_mask_result.jpg)

 There is one problem remaining that will result in a false count with this mask.
 In several areas, nuclei were touching resulting in them being masked as a single object.
 To separate these we need to apply a **Watershed** binary filter to the mask.
-Select this from the **Analyze Binary** menu as previously described to separate touching objects.
+Select this from the **Analyze -&gt; Binary** menu as previously described to separate touching objects.

 ![](/assets/part9/threshold_watershed_result.jpg)